-The State of Illinois has not adopted a fiscal year 2016 operating budget as of the date of this report, January 28, 2016.
 The Academy is a part of the executive branch of government and operates under an approved budget in which resources from the General Fund are appropriated for the use of the Academy.
-Consequently, the Academy is presently unable to make payments from the appropriated accounts to vendors.
+The State of Illinois has not adopted a fiscal year 2017 operating budget as of the date of this report, December 5 2016, however on June 30, 2016 the State of Illinois passed a partial budget which appropriated to the Academy \$5,075,000 to meet non-salary expenses for the fiscal year ending June 30, 2017.
 Payments to Academy employees for work performed are being made pursuant to a July 2015 court order.